DIY Baby Nursery Ideas on a Budget

 • Washable throw pillows and blankets that match your nursery theme

-• Small rug or play mat with a non-slip backing
+• Small rug or play mat with non-slip backing

-• Soft lighting — table lamp, nightlight, or thrifted chandelier redo
+• Soft lighting like table lamps or nightlights

 Jan’s Tip: I keep a small bin labeled “Work in Progress” beside my projects.
 Every brush, knob, and paint chip goes there so nothing disappears halfway through.
-It’s a simple trick that makes a big difference when you’re juggling a baby on the way and a weekend project list!
+It’s a simple habit that saves time and sanity.

 All materials should be baby-safe, lead-free, and low-odor.
-Always allow painted or refinished items to cure completely before baby uses the room.
-For more safety tips, visit the EPA Lead-Safe Guidelines.
+Always allow painted or refreshed items to cure completely before use.

 If you’re feeling inspired to keep going, don’t miss my collection of DIY baby furniture ideas where I share before-and-after transformations, and please be watching for lots of nursery storage and organization projects that I am working on now and will report on soon for even more creative ways to make the most of small spaces.